DDI-Talent/github-page-template/README.md

 - click the 'current repository' in top left and 'open/reveal in File Exporer/Finder'
 -  you will see the folder called 'banana'.
 Drag-and-drop the files you want into the /docs sub-folder in there
 - among the files you want to publish there will most likely be one calledn index.html - that's how you know you're copy-pasting the right thing.
 - back in github desktop, on the bottom left there is a window for your commit message.
 Write a short note there what you are uploading (e.g. 'new version of course X').
-And the press a large blue COMMIT buttom.
+And the press a large blue COMMIT TO MAIN buttom.
+- a new big blue button called PUSH ORIGIN will show up.
+Click that.
+=
 5. done.
 Find details of deployment on the website of your new repo, in settings/